nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-create-vnetpeering-arm-template-click.md

 <properties
-   pageTitle="Creare un peering reti virtuali usando modelli di Resource Manager | Microsoft Azure" description="Informazioni su come creare un peering reti virtuali con i modelli in Resource Manager." services="virtual-network" documentationCenter="" authors="narayanannamalai"
+   pageTitle="Create VNet Peering using Resource Manager templates | Microsoft Azure" description="Learn how to create a virtual network peering using the templates in Resource Manager." services="virtual-network" documentationCenter="" authors="narayanannamalai"